H3-gg/25th-Anniversary-Champioships/eng/Templates_Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championships_tournament.md

 ## 3. Additional rules on templates

-1. On Duel 2.69S and Jebus Outcast 2.96A templates Party should be ended no later than second day of fourth week of second month (242).
+1. On Duel 2.69S and Jebus Outcast 2.96A templates Party should be ended no later than at the end of the second day of fourth week of second month (242).
 If before this date, none of the Party Participants surrendered or Party wasn't ended in any other way.
 Participant, who controls located in zone 1 (desert) native town of this zone (so-called middle/middle town), wins the Party.

 > [!IMPORTANT]
 > Native faction for given zone, can be recognized by dwellings occuring in this zone and faction of monsters, that can be found in Pandora Boxes.\